Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Benchmark

+Similar results in continuous spaces appear in \citep{gushchin2023building}.
+In Theorem~\ref{theorem:benchmark_construction} we provide a discrete-space analog which shows that any pair $(p_0, v^{*})$ induces a corresponding pair $(p_0, p_1)$ with a closed-form $q^*(x_1|x_0)$ on \textbf{discrete space}.
+We refer to the latter pair as a \textit{benchmark pair}.
+However, this construction specifies $q^{*}(x_1 | x_0)$ only up to proportionality, necessitating the normalized form:

-Our benchmark construction idea may be non-trivial to implement in practice.
-Specifically, working in the high-dimensional space $\mathcal{X}=\Sd^D$ makes computing the normalization constant and sampling from $q^*$ computationally expensive.
-To address this, we introduce a parameterization that enables efficient computation and sampling, as detailed in the next section.
+where $c^*(x_0) \coloneqq \sum_{x_1 \in \X}v^*(x_1)q^{\text{ref}}(x_1| x_0)$ is the normalization constant.
+Although this provides a closed-form expression for $q^*$, implementing it in high-dimensional spaces ($|\mathcal{X}| = S^D$) remains computationally challenging.
+In particular, evaluating the normalizing constant and sampling from $q^*$ are non-trivial tasks.
+To address these challenges, we introduce a CP-parameterization that allows efficient computation and sampling, as detailed in the next section.